God Bless You, Mr. Rosewater: Plot

 The Rosewater Foundation was founded by United States Senator Lister Ames Rosewater of Indiana to help Rosewater descendants avoid paying taxes on the family estate in Rosewater County.
 It is operated by a large legal firm in New York and provides an annual pension of $3.5 million to Eliot, the senator's son.

-Eliot, a World War II veteran and volunteer firefighter, has developed a social conscience and sets out across America to visit various small towns before he lands in Rosewater County.
+Eliot, a World War II veteran, alcoholic, and volunteer firefighter, has developed a social conscience and sets out across America to visit various small towns before he lands in Rosewater County.
 Eliot does his best to help the people there, having an office in the county seat where he gets phone calls from any of the ineffectual townsfolk needing his help or reassurance, much to the displeasure of his father.
 Meanwhile, the only other branch of the Rosewater family is a distant cousin named Fred Rosewater living in Rhode Island, a depressed life insurance salesman who contemplates suicide every day.
 Fred is visited by Norman Mushari, defecting from the Rosewater Corporation's legal team.
 Mushari persuades Fred that, if he can prove Eliot is insane, he can give him control of the family fortune by causing the money to pass to Fred, Eliot's closest oldest male relative.

 After his father advises him of the scheme, Eliot suffers a nervous breakdown and is confined to a mental institution for a year.
 He suffers a bout of amnesia, recovers and is informed of the present situation, including the fact that he is set to appear the following day in court to defend himself at a proceeding intended to prove his insanity.
 He learns that the people of Rosewater now hate him and many of them falsely claim that Eliot fathered their children and are asking for money.
-Eliot's brainwave is to devise a way out of his predicament: he writes Fred a $100,000 check, and then orders his lawyer to draw up legal papers acknowledging that he is the father of all of his alleged children in Rosewater, thereby creating a county full of heirs with a greater claim on the fortune than Fred.
+Eliot devises a way out of his predicament: he writes Fred a $100,000 check, and then orders his lawyer to draw up legal papers acknowledging that he is the father of all of his alleged children in Rosewater, thereby creating a county full of heirs with a greater claim on the fortune than Fred.
 This will foil Mushari's plot and ensure that the Rosewater family fortune will be distributed among the people of the county.